GDACollab/GremlinGarden/How to make Racetracks.md

 Then for each TrackModule script, attach the relevant TerrainVariant script (i.e., RunVariant for running, SwimVariant for swimming).

 Now play the scene.
 Everything should be working.

+If you want to know more about what you can modify you can either read below, or look at the tooltips for each field in the Inspector view.

 If you have any questions, let me know (ambiguousname#1972 on discord).

 ![We're done, kinda](https://github.com/GDACollab/GremlinGarden/blob/track-system/TutorialImages/wereDone.PNG)